Ranjankukku/Attr/README.md

 4. SAT scores
 5. pH levels on the acidity scale
 6-10: These are less common; interval scales are primarily used for specific scientific or standardized measurements like those above.
+11.The temperature in Dublin over the last seven days

 ---